arvindkaur83/Sales-Performance-Analytics-Dashboard-using-SQl-and-Excel/README.md

 🎯 Business Problem Statement

-Businesses need a clear understanding of:
+Businesses need visibility into customer demand and sales performance to improve operational planning and product strategy.
+This project analyzes pizza sales transactions to answer key business questions such as:

-Which products generate the highest revenue
+Which days receive the highest number of orders?
-When peak demand occurs (days and hours)
+During which hours does order activity peak?
-Which pizza categories and sizes perform best
+Which pizza categories and sizes contribute the most to sales?
-How customer ordering behavior changes over time

-This project addresses these questions by building an analytical reporting system using SQL and Excel.
+Which pizzas are the strongest and weakest performers?

 🛠 Tools & Technologies

 SQL Server (Data extraction & transformation)
 SQL (Joins, Aggregations, Group By, Case Statements, Filtering) Microsoft Excel